 A Look at the Positives

 Kinder Morgan’s proposed Permian Highway Pipeline Project comes at an opportune time when there is a dearth of pipeline capacity for transporting natural gas and oil to Gulf Coast export facilities from the Permian.
 The project — with all of its capacity fully subscribed under long-term agreements — will likely come online by late 2020.
 This project is anticipated to deploy additional capacity for consistent transportation of natural gas to the U.S. Gulf Coast.
-Also, it will help the company to set appropriate tariff and eradicate Permian bottlenecks.
+Also, the project will help the company to set appropriate tariff and eradicate Permian bottlenecks.

 What’s Deterring the Stock?